Introduction to Walton Walking Football

 New players will be required to fill out a health questionnaire giving details of your general health and any medications you may be taking.
 We also ask for contact / spouse details which we would use in the event of accident or emergency.
 Players undertaking this sport do so on the understanding that it is entirely at your own risk.

 All players will have the opportunity to play in competitions / tournaments and friendlies against other clubs, if they wish to do so, these games are for the more competitive individual and therefore more formal than our Monday, Thursday or Friday sessions.
 This option is entirely your choice, see more about this in the Competitions/Tournaments section.
 These are run by Surrey CFA.
 All costs are picked up by the individuals who choose to play.

-We play whatever the weather, so just wrap up appropriately and come anyway.
+We play whatever the weather, so just wrap up appropriately!

 Tea, Coffee & Social Events

 This is probably one of the most valuable parts of the session, where after the games players socialise, make friends and have a laugh about the game.
 The camaraderie over tea or coffee allows us to make new friends and opens up a world of social opportunities away from the football.